Video Game / Daikaijuu Monogatari

 by a translator) for the Super Famicom

-Birthday released a sequel called Daikaijuu Monogatari II
+A sequel called Daikaijuu Monogatari II

-was available.
-There are two Game Boy
+(MOZ) became available.
+There is a Game Boy

 The Daikaijuu Monogatari